drewjocham/vue-golang-grpc-base/view/.docker/ssl-setup.md

 There is a .crt and .key already present.
 However, they should be recreated and correctly used.
 The `.key` should be on the sever or stored by a secret manager and configured to be injected into the container/POD.

-When running the below command you will be a lot of questions.
+When running the below listed openssl command you will be prompted to answer several of questions.
 The most important one is

 `Common Name (e.g. server FQDN or YOUR name) []:server_IP_address`